|Value||Eligibility||Open date||Close date|

 VI. any other provision as indicated in these terms that would lead to termination.

 b.
-Once a scholarship has been terminated, it cannot be reinstated.
+Once a scholarship has been terminated, it cannot be reinstated unless due to University error.

 c.
-Where a student is found guilty of serious misconduct or withdraws from the relevant course, the University reserves the right to request that any scholarship funds paid to the scholarship recipient be reimbursed.
+Where a student is found guilty of serious misconduct or the Scholarship is terminated under any instance in the Termination Clause of these terms and conditions, the University reserves the right to request that any scholarship funds paid to the scholarship recipient be reimbursed.

 a.
 Progression is subject to passing the annual progress review.